 Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Time Frame Comment TRAILS Policy RPC - 5.2 Pedestrian and Bicycle Paths Develop a citywide network of pedestrian and bicycle pathways to connect employment center, shopping areas and neighborhoods to services including parks, schools, libraries and neighborhood centers.
 Public Works - Transportation and Capital Improvement Program Capital Improvement Fund/Grants Con.
 Not an action item.
 Implmented through the Bike/Ped Master Plans.
-RECREATION PROGRAMS AND SERVICES Policy RPC - 6.1 Diverse Programs land abilities Recreation and Community Services - Business Services General Fund Con.
+RECREATION PROGRAMS AND SERVICES Policy RPC - 6.1 Diverse Programs Ensure that the City continues to offer a wide range of programs to serve diverse populations of all ages and abilities.
+Recreation and Community Services - Business Services General Fund Con.
 Not an action item.
 RECREATION PROGRAMS AND SERVICES Policy RPC - 6.2 Partnerships Enhance the City's recreational programs and library service through partnerships with other agencies and non-profit organizations.
 Maintain and strengthen existing agreements with agencies and non-profit organizations, including the Library District, to ensure progressive excellence in the facilities, programs, and services provided to the diverse and growing Cupertino population.
-Community Services - General Fund Con.
+Recreation and Community Services - Business Services; City Manager General Fund Con.
 Not an action item.
 RECREATION PROGRAMS AND SERVICES Policy RPC - 6.3 Art and Culture Utilize parks as locations of art and culture and to educate the community about the City's history, and explore the potential to use art in facilities and utilities when located in parks.
-Public Works - Capital Improvement Program and Development Services; Recreation and Community Services - Business Services General Fund Con.
-Not an action item.
+Public Works - Capital Improvement Program and Development Services; Recreation and Community Services - Business Services General Fund Not an action item.
 Reviewed in conjunction with project review/Capital Improvement Program.
 RECREATION PROGRAMS AND SERVICES Policy RPC - 6.4 Library Service Encourage the library to continue to improve service levels by incorporating new technology and expanding the library collections and services.
 City Manager General Fund Con.
 Not an action item.
 Ongoing coordination.
 SUSTAINABLE AND FLEXIBLE Policy RPC - 7.1 Sustainable Design Ensure that City facilities are sustainably designed to minimize impacts on the environment.
-Improvement Program Capital Improvement Fund Con.
+Public Works - Capital Improvement Program Capital Improvement Fund Con.
 Not an action item.
 Reviewed in conjunction with Capital Improvement Program.
 SUSTAINABLE AND FLEXIBLE Policy RPC - 7.2 Flexibility Design facilities to be flexible to address changing community needs.
-Improvement Program Capital Improvement Fund Not an action item.
+Public Works - Capital Improvement Program Capital Improvement Fund Con.
+Not an action item.
 Reviewed in conjunction with Capital Improvement Program.